FREQUENTLY ASKED QUESTIONS

 Good baby scan pictures are usually obtained.
 Occasionally, factors like the position of the baby or placenta affect the quality of images.
 If you have a high BMI or are having a scan late in the pregnancy this can also affect the images.

 What will happen if you suspect a problem?

 If we suspect a problem, we will discuss the findings with you and advise you to inform your doctor or midwife to arrange diagnosis and further management.
 With your consent, we will refer you to your GP or Hospital.
-We are a 5 minute drive from Luton and Dunstable University Hospital NHS Trust, 30 minute drive from Bedford Hospital and 40 minutes from Milton Keynes University Hospital.
-If you are in early pregnancy we may also refer you to your local Early Pregnancy Clinic (EPC) or Early Pregnanct Assessment Unit (EPAU) if appropriate.
+We are a 5-minute drive from Luton and Dunstable University Hospital NHS Trust, 30-minute drive from Bedford Hospital and 40 minutes from Milton Keynes University Hospital.
+If you are in early pregnancy we may also refer you to your local Early Pregnancy Clinic (EPC) or Early Pregnancy Assessment Unit (EPAU) if appropriate.
 We will provide a full report explaining our concerns.